 |•||Bundling contributions and donor advised funds: Investors who otherwise take the standard deduction could consider “bundling” a number of years’ charitable contributions into a single year.
 Bundling can allow investors in that year to exceed the standard deduction, itemize their deductions, and receive a tax benefit for the bundled contributions.

 Suppose an investor has $23,000 of itemized deductions, which includes a $1000 donation to charity.
 The investor in this case will claim the standard deduction of $24,000.
 Because the investor does not itemize, the charitable contribution produces no tax benefit.
-Suppose instead the investor “bundles” five years’ contributions in a single year, for a total contribution of $5000.
-The itemized deductions in that year total $28,000, greater than the $24,000 standard deduction.
+Suppose instead the investor “bundles” an additional five years’ contributions in that year.
+The itemized deductions now total $28,000, greater than the $24,000 standard deduction.
 The investor will itemize deductions, saving up to $1480 in taxes ((28,000 – 24,000) x 37%).
-The investor would then claim the standard deduction (and make no charitable contributions) for the next four years.
+The investor would then claim the standard deduction (and make no charitable contributions) for the next five years.

 Investors who claimed the standard deduction on their 2018 return should consider “bundling” a number of years’ charitable contributions in 2019.
 Investors who do this might consider establishing a donor advised fund to receive and later distribute the contributions.